petermgrund/VR-discounting-task-development/README.md

 - Having object farther away that users have to physically walk too
 - Having the user climb to reach objects
 - Working with cash assets

+In order to achieve this new assets need to be imported.

+Assets to still identify are:

+- Cash
+- Office Equipment